École navale: Slang at "La Baille"

 The École navale is traditionally called "La Baille" (and not "Navale", which instead refers to the old school of Health of Bordeaux).
 Its jargon is rich and comes principally from maritime slang.
 Like every "Grande Ecole", the jargon is wide-used among its student body.
 For example, the commander in second is the "widow".
 The elephants, or the "pékins", are the civilians; the "bordache", or the "type-baille", is the student.
 The "chafustard" is the mechanic; and the mastiffs are the subofficers assuring the military surrounding.
 Finally, the songs of the board are often crude, but of high musical and literary standard.
-Nowadays, the student body uses some expressions coming from other military academies (École Polytechnique, Ecole Spéciale Militaire de Saint-Cyr, École de l'air) and from military high schools.
+Nowadays, the student body uses some expressions coming from other military academies (École Polytechnique, École Spéciale Militaire de Saint-Cyr, École de l'air) and from military high schools.
 The standard reference book about the jargon at "La Baille" was written by Commander Roger Coindeau, and illustrated by Luc-Marie Bayle.